Victor Bobsin

-Victor Bobsin Pereira (born 12 January 2000) is a Brazilian professional footballer who plays as either a defensive midfielder or a central midfielder for Portuguese club Santa Clara.
+Victor Bobsin Pereira (born 12 January 2000) is a Brazilian professional footballer who plays as a Defensive midfielder for K League 1 club Daejeon Hana Citizen.

 Club career

 Grêmio

 Born in Osório, Brazil, Victor Bobsin joined the Grêmio's Academy at the age of 12 in 2012.

 Santa Clara

 On 4 August 2022, Bobsin signed a three-year contract with Santa Clara in Portugal.

+Daegu FC

+On 4 July 2023, Bobsin signed a season-long loan with Daegu FC from Santa Clara.

+Daejeon Hana Citizen

+On 25 July 2024, Bobsin signed a season-long loan with Daejeon Hana Citizen from Santa Clara.

+On 17 January 2025, Bobsin will joined Daejeon Hana on a four-year contract deal.